- Sashité for Developers

 - Move: What the active player performs during their turn, potentially consisting of multiple atomic actions.

-- Mutation: Changing one or more piece attributes (type, style, side, or state) without necessarily changing location.
+- Mutation: Changing one or more piece attributes (side, name, state, or style) without necessarily changing location.

 - Placement: Moving a piece from a player’s hand to the board.